-Washington State University is partnering with conservation organizations to protect an important portion of Puget Sound shoreline along Henderson Inlet, south of Olympia, The agreement between Capitol Land Trust (CLT), WSU, and affiliated groups, including the Squaxin Island Tribe, will also provide environmental research and education opportunities to the entire region, The land trust purchased […]
+Washington State University is partnering with conservation organizations to protect an ecologically important portion of Puget Sound shoreline along Henderson Inlet, south of Olympia.
+The agreement between Capitol Land Trust (CLT), WSU, and affiliated groups, including the Squaxin Island Tribe, will also provide environmental research and education opportunities to the entire region.
+The land trust […]

 Transfer student Carrie Colbert earned her bachelor’s degree in women’s studies at WSU, graduating in 2009, and then earning an MBA at Grand Canyon University.
 She currently works for ALSCO, a linen company.
 One of her tips for current students: ask for help when [you need] help and remember “that you become part of a […]